 If another computer is involved in collecting the data then why not have it do some other functions, such as providing a convenient interface for a human manager to monitor the switch.
 And why not adapt it to support several switches at the same time?

-Our switch is like an embedded system that has certain interfaces that the primary application sees the telephoning public and others that the primary users don't.
+The ability to monitor several switches.
+Our switch is like an embedded system that has certain interfaces that the primary application sees the telephoning public and others that the primary users don't {use case diagram here???}.
 For example, the primary throttle interface from a driver to a car's primary computer as well as the interface to the mechanic's diagnostic machine.